Arthur C. Clarke: A Walk in the Dark

 Arthur C. Clarke: The Nine Billion Names of God

-In “The Nine Billion Names of God,” a story by Arthur C. Clarke, a Tibetan monastery acquires an advanced computer to complete its century-old project: to list all the possible names of God in a special alphabet.
-The monks believe that completing this list will fulfill humanity’s divine purpose.
-Two occidental engineers are hired to install and operate the machine.
-As they near the end of the project, they struggle between logic and faith, grappling with the potential impact of completing this momentous task.
+“The Nine Billion Names of God” is a short story by Arthur C. Clarke, published in February 1953 in the collection Star Science Fiction Stories.
+A Tibetan monastery acquires an advanced computer to complete its century-long project: listing all possible names of God in a special alphabet.
+The monks believe that by completing this list, they will fulfill humanity’s divine purpose.
+Two Western engineers are hired to install and operate the machine, and as they approach the end of the project, they are torn between logic and faith, grappling with the potential impact of completing this momentous task.

 Arthur C. Clarke: The Sentinel